-Please email Matthew Kearney or Kevin Burden if you need access to any of the following papers.
-If referring to the iPAC Framework in an article, please cite our foundational 2012 paper (No. 8 below).
+Please email Matthew Kearney if you need assistance accessing any of the following publications.
+If referring to the iPAC Framework in an article, please cite our foundational 2012 paper (see * below).

 Key publications relating to iPAC